 Outputs, Optional: List of registered Private Identities sharing the same Public Identity which is being registered, S-CSCF Restoration indication.

-NOTE: The modifications to the above service description from TS 23.228 [2] are "If the DCSF is the consumer, this service operation registers the DCSF instance assigned to an IMS user" and "DCSF instance Id is the DCSF is the consumer" is a required output.

 6.9.2.1.1.1 Nhss_ImsUECM_DcsfInfoGet service operation

 Service operation name: Nhss_ImsUECM_DcsfInfoGet

 Description: Service consumer like NEF or DC AS subscribes with HSS to receive the DCSF address assigned for the UE.
 The request creates an implicit subscription to get notified about the following events, when applicable, (1) the UAS NF/NEF